-The good news is there are some excellent medications available to help a pet suffering from heart disease.
-These medications can keep the heart condition at bay and help your pet live a longer, happier, and as close to normal life as possible.
+The good news is, as with Jondi’s case, there are some excellent medications available to help a pet suffering from heart disease.
+These medications can keep the heart condition at bay and help your pet live a longer, happier and as close to normal life as possible.

 So here’s to hoping there are no broken hearts this valentines day, for both pets and humans!
 However, if you are worried your pet may have a heart problem, please don’t hesitate to call us to arrange a check up with our team of lovely veterinarians.